Fun Things to Do in Brecon Beacons National Park

 Waterfall Country is named so, predictably, for its numerous waterfalls.
 Walking through forests and along rivers, you’ll come across plenty of cascades.
 The most well-known and Instagrammed is Sgwd yr Eira, because there’s a path running behind it so you can stand and watch the water tumble right before your eyes.

 You can reach Sgwd yr Eira by walking around 4km (2.5 miles) from the village of Pontneddfechan, following the plentiful signs.

 Soar over the hills

 Wales is hilly and mountainous, lending itself very well to sports like paragliding.
-Go to dizzying heights hundreds of miles in the air and then glide over the green grassy land below.
+Go to dizzying heights hundreds of miles in the air and then glide over the grassy land below.

 Say boo to a ghost